 2011: Publication of Continental’s first-ever sustainability report.

-2012: Sustainability is established in the Executive Board of Continental together with personnel.
+2012: Sustainability is established in the Executive Board of Continental together with the topic of personnel.

 2015: Paris Agreement: Industrialized nations commit to keeping the long-term rise in global average temperature to well below 2°C compared to pre-industrial levels.